braingeneers/SpikeCanvas-EphysPipeline/CONFIGURATION_GUIDE.md

-# Maxwell Ephys Pipeline Configuration Guide
+# SpikeCanvas Configuration Guide

-This guide explains how to configure and use the Maxwell Electrophysiology Pipeline with your institution's S3 storage and credentials.
+This guide explains how to configure and use the SpikeCanvas with your institution's S3 storage and credentials.

 > ** New to the pipeline?** Start with [QUICK_START.md](QUICK_START.md) for a simple desktop setup using the interactive `configure.py` script.
 This guide is for advanced configuration, Kubernetes deployment, and developer integration.